 - The rules are applied to residential properties on a portfolio basis.
 The investors are able to offset losses from one rental property against rental income from other properties.
 The person can make an election in their tax return to apply the ring-fencing rules on a property-by-property basis to some or all properties.
 However, if no election is made the default position is to apply the rules on a portfolio basis.

 - There are special rules to ensure that a trust, company, partnership or Look-Through Company cannot be used to get around the ring-fencing rules.
-If an entity is regarded as a residential land-rich entity, which means over 50% of its assets are residential properties, the entity will be within the scope of the ring-fencing rental losses rules.

 - It is important to note that a residential rental property does not include certain types of property, including a person’s main home, a property that is subject to the mixed-use asset rules (for example, a bach that is sometimes used privately and sometimes rented out), or land that is on revenue account (i.e. a property that was bought with the intention of resale and the residential exclusion does not apply).